 In 2008, Anita was recognized at the Breast Cancer Fund Heroes Tribute for her “philanthropic leadership and nurturance of the environmental health movement” and by West Harlem Environmental Action in 2009 with its We Act for Environmental Justice 20th Anniversary Award.

 Carolyn McLaughlin was the Executive Director of BronxWorks for 34 years, from 1979 to 2013.
-She oversaw the progression of BronxWorks from a small storefront based in one Bronx neighborhood to a settlement house with program that serve many neighborhoods in the South Bronx.
+She oversaw the progression of BronxWorks from a small storefront based in one Bronx neighborhood to a large settlement house with programs that serve many neighborhoods in the South Bronx.
 Under her guidance, BronxWorks grew tremendously, expanding services to include children and youth, immigrants, homeless individuals and families, people with HIV/AIDS, working age adults, as well as senior citizens.
-She oversaw a merger with the Girls Club of New York, a rebranding and name change, and the acquisition of two buildings.
-Today, BronxWorks programs make a difference in the lives of 35,000 people annually, from preschool children to senior citizens.
+She oversaw a merger with the Girls Club of New York, a rebranding and name change, the start up of two high schools, and the acquisition of two buildings.
+Today, BronxWorks programs make a difference in the lives of 60,000 people annually, from preschool children to senior citizens.
 The organization maintains 27 locations spread across Bronx Community Districts 1 through 7.
 In honor of her achievements, BronxWorks named their main community center after her.

 Chris Hanway assumed the role of Executive Director at Jacob A. Riis Neighborhood Settlement in Long Island City, Queens on August 1, 2013.
 Before that he was the organization’s Director of Development & Communications and headed Riis Settlement’s fundraising and marketing efforts for almost five years.
 Mr. Hanway has over 13 years of professional experience in the not-for-profit sector, most notably at New York-Presbyterian Hospital/Weill Cornell Medical Center and the National Cathedral in Washington, D.C.

-He received his B.A. from Hunter College of the City University of New York, was a Ph.D. student in German at the Graduate Center of CUNY and recently completed the his Masters in Public Administration in the Executive Program at Baruch College’s School of Public Affairs.
+He received his B.A. from Hunter College of the City University of New York, was a Ph.D. student in German at the Graduate Center of CUNY and recently completed the his Masters in Public Administration in the Executive Program at the Austin W. Marxe School of Public and International Affairs at Baruch College.
 A native of Long Island, he now resides in Astoria and is proud to both live and work in the borough of Queens.

 Darwin Davis has taught as an Adjunct Professor at The New School University, Bernard Baruch’s Executive Management and National Urban Fellows Programs, Columbia University’s Institute for Nonprofit Management and The City University of New York’s inaugural Certificate Program in Non Profit Management.
 Mr. Davis has worked in the nonprofit sector for over 37 years; and has served as the CEO of The Black Agency Executives, The Human Services Council of New York City, The New York Urban League and Black Equity Alliance.